-In this article, we’ll give you an overview of the module, assessment patterns, PLUS How to prepare, use class time and knock this module out of the park towards your Band 6!
+Don’t freak out!
+We’ll give you an overview of the module, assessment patterns, PLUS How to prepare, use class time and knock this module out of the park towards your Band 6.

 So, what are you waiting for?
 Let’s dive in!